kelvinzer0/devops-capstone-project/.github/ISSUE_TEMPLATE/custom.md

     gherkin
     Given [some context]
     When [certain action is taken]
-    Then [the outcome of action is observed]
+    Then [the outcome of action is observed]'

+---